GregoryMorse/trendln/README.md

 Note
 ----

+This library can calculate and plot trend lines for any time series, not only for its primary intended purpose of financial analysis.

 [Changelog »](./CHANGELOG.md)

 ---

-==> Check out this article on [Programmatic Identification of Support/Resistance Trend lines with Python](https://medium.com/p/d797a4a90530) for details on how the library works and its features.
+==> Check out this article on [Programmatic Identification of Support/Resistance Trend lines with Python](https://towardsdatascience.com/programmatic-identification-of-support-resistance-trend-lines-with-python-d797a4a90530) or [alternatively here](https://medium.com/@gregory.morse1/programmatic-identification-of-support-resistance-trend-lines-with-python-d797a4a90530) for details on how the library and its features are implemented and work.

 ---